Neptune's Necklace in Mother Nature's tidal zone

 Clearly we come from and belong to Mother Nature

-Of course we can remain childlike, guilty of disregarding her in our rush to grow, indulge and succeed, even cursing her during fires, cyclones, eruptions and floods, should she strike at our livelihood or soul.
+Of course we can remain childlike, disregarding her in our rush to grow, indulge and succeed, even cursing her during fires, cyclones, eruptions and floods, should she strike at our livelihood or soul.

 The lesson for us all – we need to reflect on, understand and respond to nature’s way.